Hidcote Bartrim: History

 Hidcote Bartrim was a township of Admington Manor under the overlordship of Winchcombe Abbey.
 On its south eastern edge are Medieval earthwork settlement remains which are visible on aerial photographs.
 These remains are centred on SP 1772 4227 and consist of hollow ways, some flanked on one side by low banks.
 Earthwork banks also outline possible buildings.
 Much of Hidcote Bartrim's lands were on the escarpment and to the south east of this settlement is a hollow way that heads eastwards up onto Ebrington Hill.
 Some adjacent ridge and furrow would have belonged to Hidcote Bartrim.
 Anglo Saxon javelin head, and a bronze needle was found at Hidcote Bartrim before 1958.
-Eight of the ten houses existing today date from the late 17th/early 18th centuries, their exteriors largely unaltered although many of the interiors were extensively adapted in the 20th century.
+Eight of the ten houses existing today date from the 16th/early 18th centuries, their exteriors largely unaltered although many of the interiors were extensively adapted in the 20th century.
+The oldest house in the village dates from the mid 16th century with its origins in the early 15th century (some upper beams and stone work).
+This was probably the sole stone building in the medieval village, quite possibly lived in by the reeve or bailiff serving the abbey, since the medieval village has completely gone.

 Hidcote Manor was owned by Bradenstoke Priory in Wiltshire until the Priory was disbanded by Henry VIII in around 1539.

-The manor house (not to be confused with Hidcote House) was built in the 17th century as a farmhouse.
+The manor house (not to be confused with Hidcote House near Hidcote Boyce) was built in the 17th century as a farmhouse.
 It passed through several hands before being inherited in early 1907 from the Freeman family by John Tucker, who had farmed there since 1873.

 Within a couple of months of probate being granted the estate was put up for auction.
 It was advertised in The Times on 22 June 1907 as a ‘valuable freehold farm comprising 287 acres’.
 The land would be sold with a ‘very substantial and picturesque farm house...... with lawns and large kitchen garden’.

 At the auction in July 1907, the bidding had reached £6,500, at which point it was withdrawn from sale.
 Three weeks later Lawrence Johnston, acting on behalf of his mother, agreed to purchase the estate from John Tucker for £7,200.

 Significant examples of medieval ridge and furrow are extant around the village, including curved examples which may date to the early Middle Ages.

 Hidcote Bartrim became a parish in 1866, on 1 April 1935 it was abolished and merged with Ebrington.
+In 1931 the parish had a population of 47.